goldstar/active_model_command/README.md

 Benefits of ActiveModel::Command:

+* The command is an ActiveModel::Model.
+No need to define initialize but you still can if you want.
 * ActiveModel::Command's errors are instances of ActiveModel::Errors (the same error objects that ActiveRecord uses)
 * You can add ActiveModel::Validations to validate the input to your command.
 These validations are run before the command's result is generated and the result is only generated when they are valid.
 * ActiveModel::Commands have an `authorized?` hook which is useful when calling commands outside of controller.
+* ActiveModel::Commands have a `noop?` hook which for the command is demeed successful but should't make any changes.
+This is useful when your command is creating events as part of event sourcing.
 * In many instances a command's result will be an instance of ActiveModel or ActiveRecord.
 If that result has errors, those errors will be merged with the commands errors.

 ## Installation